-For the years ended December 31, 2021 and 2020, we accrued research and development incentives of \$4.0 million and \$3.3 million, respectively.
+For the years ended December 31, 2022 and 2021, we accrued research and development incentives of \$1.2 million and \$4.0 million respectively, with the decrease attributable to a reduction in losses available to surrender for the receipt of the research and development incentives in Vaccitech (UK) Limited, due to amounts payable to the Company from the commercial sales of Vaxzevria.
 Such research and development incentives relate to corporation tax relief on research and development projects incentive programs in the United Kingdom.
 We account for such relief received as other income.